patrycjakawalczewska/python_exercises/README.md

-## Exercises in Python
+## Python exercises

-This repository comprises my exercises in Python
+This repository comprises my learning journey in Python